Valli Parthasarathy, PhD, DVM, DACVB

 He has titled his personal dogs in tracking and competition obedience and is a Canine Good Citizen evaluator.
 He and his dog, Sita (pictured on the left) were a Pet Partners Animal Assisted Therapy Team (Complex) for the Read to the Dogs program through the Multnomah County Public Library.

-Dr. Valli and Scott created Synergy Veterinary Behavior to provide clients with a place where they could have full behavioral support for their dogs and cats.
-Scott will be excited to help you find ways to improve your pet’s behavior.
+Dr. Valli and Scott created Synergy Veterinary Behavior to provide clients with a place where they could have full behavioral support for their dogs, cats, and other animal companions.

 Behavior Clinician